The Earth Would Die If The Sun Stopped Kissing Her (2022)

 This work began with a feeling.
 One I couldn’t name, only follow.

-In that stillness, I began noticing the way light lingers on a face, how silence settles into the walls of a room, how the earth seems to breathe when no one is watching.
+In that stillness, I started seeing the tiny, unsaid language of the world: the way the last light falls on a face, how silence settles into the walls of a room.
 These photographs are not grand narratives.
 They are more like fragments.
 Moments that feel almost unreal but aren’t.
 The work moves between daylight and darkness, between what we show and what we hide.
 It’s about how we relate to land, to longing, to the people who pass through our lives like seasons.

 Most of the images were taken in Oman, with a few intimate portraits from Bahrain and the UAE.
 I was searching for what remains.
 The trace.
 The residue.
 The warmth left on a wall long after the sun has set.
 This is a project about intimacy and about finding it in a post-pandemic world.
 It’s about the way we carry places inside us, and the way those places carry us back.